FOL4HighwayPilot/fo-intern-project/src/README.md

 In this part of the project, we want you to convert every JSON file into mask images:

 1. Move json files into data/jsons folder.
-2. Open src folder and run `json2mask.py` There is a video explaining the code: [Please click for English Lecture](https://youtu.be/p_JnbbSAxmU).
+2. Open the src folder and run `json2mask.py` There is a video explaining the code: [Please click for English Lecture](https://youtu.be/p_JnbbSAxmU).
 [Please click for Turkish Lecture](https://youtu.be/P8OJ2JTiJa4).

+    For those who want to follow the steps one by one:

+    1. You need to move your files into data/jsons folder.
+    2. You need to create a list which contains every file name in jsons folder.
+    3. In a for loop, you need to read every json file and convert them into json dictionaries.
+    4. You need to get width and height of image.
+    5. You need to create an empty mask which will be filled with freespace polygons.
+    6. You need to get objects in the dictionary, and in a for loop, you need to check the objects 'classTitle' are 'Freespace' or not.
+    7. If it is a Freespace object, then you need to extract 'points' then 'exterior' of points which is a point list that contains every edge of polygon you clicked while labeling.
+    8. You need to fill the mask with the array.
+    9. You need to write mask image into data/masks folder.

     ```bash
     cd src/